Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-a feedback loop in which the output of a system is increased by the mechanism's own influence on the system that creates it that output.
+A feedback loop in which the output of a system is increased by the mechanism's own influence on the system that creates that output.

-When an individual doesn't have enough to eat, the body adjusts to this by slowing down metabolism so that the individual expends fewer calories in order to conserve the limited energy available from the inadequate diet.
+When an individual doesn't have enough to eat, the body adjusts by slowing down metabolism so that he or she expends fewer calories.
+This adaptation conserves the limited energy available from the inadequate diet.

-Homeostasis regulates an organism's internal environment and maintains a stable, constant condition of properties such as temperature or pH.
-It can be influenced by either internal or external conditions.
-Many different mechanisms make maintaining homeostasis possible.
-All homeostatic control mechanisms have at least three interdependent components for the variable being regulated.
+Homeostasis regulates an organism's internal environment and maintains a stable, constant condition of properties like temperature and pH.
+Homeostasis can be influenced by either internal or external conditions and is maintained by many different mechanisms.
+All homeostatic control mechanisms have at least three interdependent components for the variable being regulated:

-A sensor (or receptor) that detects changes in the internal or external environment.
-One example are the peripheral chemoreceptors, which detect changes in blood pH.
+A sensor or receptor detects changes in the internal or external environment.
+An example is peripheral chemoreceptors, which detect changes in blood pH.

-The integrating center (or control center) receives information from the sensors and initiates the response to maintain homeostasis.
-The most important example is the hypothalamus, a region of the brain that controls everything from body temperature to heart rate, blood pressure, satiety, and circadian rhythms.
+The integrating center or control center receives information from the sensors and initiates the response to maintain homeostasis.
+The most important example is the hypothalamus, a region of the brain that controls everything from body temperature to heart rate, blood pressure, satiety (fullness), and circadian rhythms (sleep and wake cycles).

 An effector is any organ or tissue that receives information from the integrating center and acts to bring about the changes needed to maintain homeostasis.
-An example could be the kidney, which retains water if blood pressure becomes too low.
+One example is the kidney, which retains water if blood pressure is too low.

 The sensors, integrating center, and effectors are the basic components of every homeostatic response.
 Positive and negative feedback are more complicated mechanisms that enable these three basic components to maintain homeostasis for more complex physiological processes.

 Positive feedback is a mechanism in which an output is enhanced in order to maintain homeostasis.
 Positive feedback mechanisms are designed to accelerate or enhance the output created by a stimulus that has already been activated.
 Positive feedback mechanisms are designed to push levels out of normal ranges.
-To achieve this purpose, a series of events initiates a cascading process that builds to increase the effect of the stimulus.
-This process can be beneficial, but is rarely used by the body due to risks of the acceleration becoming uncontrollable.
-One positive feedback example in the body is blood platelet accumulation and aggregation, which, in turn, causes blood clotting in response to an injury in the lining of the blood vessels.
+To achieve this, a series of events initiates a cascading process that builds to increase the effect of the stimulus.
+This process can be beneficial but is rarely used because it may become uncontrollable.
+A positive feedback example is blood platelet accumulation and aggregation, which in turn causes blood clotting in response to an injury of the blood vessels.

-Negative feedback mechanisms reduce output or activity of any organ or system back to its normal range of functioning.
-A good example of this is regulating blood pressure.
-Blood vessels have sensors called "baroreceptors", which can detect if blood pressure is too high or too low, and sends a signal to the hypothalamus.
-The hypothalamus then sends a message to the heart, blood vessels, and kidneys which all act as effectors in blood pressure regulation.
-If blood pressure is too high, then the heart rate would decrease as the blood vessels increase in diameter (known as vasodilation) while the kidneys would retain less water.
-These changes would cause the blood pressure to fall back to its normal range.
-The opposite happens when blood pressure decreases, and causes vasoconstriction and the kidney to increase water retention.
-Similarly, the release of glucocorticoids by the adrenal cortex is stimulated by ACTH release by the anterior pituitary.
-As glucocorticoid levels rise, they prevent further release of hormones by the hypothalamus and pituitary, acting as a negative feedback mechanism .
+Negative feedback mechanisms reduce output or activity to return an organ or system to its normal range of functioning.
+Regulation of blood pressure is an example of negative feedback.
+Blood vessels have sensors called baroreceptors that detect if blood pressure is too high or too low and send a signal to the hypothalamus.
+The hypothalamus then sends a message to the heart, blood vessels, and kidneys, which act as effectors in blood pressure regulation.
+If blood pressure is too high, the heart rate decreases as the blood vessels increase in diameter (vasodilation), while the kidneys retain less water.
+These changes would cause the blood pressure to return to its normal range.
+The process reverses when blood pressure decreases, causing blood vessels to constrict and the kidney to increase water retention.